celedev/LuaWatchKitFirstApp/readme.md

 ## Troubleshooting

+- **The application crashes when creating the Lua Context (SIGKILL)**

+  **What happens**: In Xcode 6.2 beta 5, the simulator apparently kills the app WatchKit extension if it takes too much time to start.
+And because the  Lua Context stops on an initial breakpoint when it connects to CodeFlow, the WatchKit extension timeout is exceeded and the extension is killed.

+  **⇒ Fix**: Before starting the WatchKit extension in Xcode, disable breakpoints in the CodeFlow project.
+Once the Watch app is started, you can safely re-enable breakpoints and debug your app.

 - **Some libraries / header files in the sample app Xcode project are missing**

   **⇒ Fix**: open the corresponding CodeFlow project, and CodeFlow will update the associated Xcode project, so that paths and libraries are correctly set.